 I had no idea what to expect with regard to potty training.
 You have to understand that for much of my adult life, I avoided people with kids and sought out friends who didn’t have them.
 On top of that, our nieces and nephews live pretty far away from us so I just haven’t had a whole lot of exposure to little kids, especially toddlers.

-So, realizing I’m clueless about this as with most parenting topics, I researched a lot and read a bunch of books and blog posts (I’ve amassed quite a decent collection of links in my Delicious potty training stack).
+So, realizing I’m clueless about this as with most parenting topics, I researched a lot and read a bunch of books and blog posts.
 For the most part, the experts all recommend sitting back and letting the child guide the process.
 That makes sense – that’s how we handled our birth (natural is best, minimal interventions unless medically necessary) and that’s how we’re handling breastfeeding (child-led weaning, we’ll go as long as Zoe wants).
 Baby knows best, seriously.
 But one thing I wasn’t anticipating, and that I hadn’t read in any of the literature, is how much FUN potty training would be.